turbot/steampipe-plugin-exec/docs/exec_command_line.md

 # Table: exec_command_line

-Execute a command on a local or remote machine and return as line by line.
+Execute a command locally or on a remote machine and return one row per output line.

 ## Examples